omckenn37/Basic_Onshape_CAD/README.md

 Onshape File : [Wheel](https://cvilleschools.onshape.com/documents/5c1d5796c9098d60ababfaa2/w/21b145938ec824bba0ea0ab5/e/e49b64c35611a617ad5141a8)

-This piece was another revolved feature.
-The process to make it was pretty similar to the tire.
+This piece was another revolved feature which made the process to make it was pretty similar to the tire.
+I like how that when selecting edges to fillet, you can just select a face and it will fillet all of the edges connected to that face.
+It saves you the time of having to go through and manually select each edge that you want to fillet.

 ### Axle, Collar, Bearings
 <img src="images/Axle.png" width="150">